irysius/daisyfeuss/README.md

 1. Ensure you have [NodeJS](https://nodejs.org/en/) & [Git](https://git-scm.com/downloads) installed
 2. Clone `daisyfeuss`
 3. Navigate to the directory & run `$ npm install --global gulp && npm install && bower install`
+4. Run `$ gulp` to build the project

 ---

+### Getting dependency updates
+1. Ensure you have pulled the latest code into your local project
+2. Run `$ npm install && bower install` to download your dependencies and updates
+3. Proceed to the next section labeled "Getting your environment started/running"

 ### Getting your environment started/running
 1. Run `$ gulp` to build the project
 2. Want to work on the project in the browser?
 Run `$ gulp serve` afterwards
 3. Continue being awesome

-### Getting dependency updates
-1. Ensure you have pulled the latest code into your local project
-2. Run `$ npm install && bower install` to download your dependencies and updates